-Figure 6.7: Conditional Mean Spectrum at Sa(0.8s)=1.6g (given $\overline{M} = 6.4$ , $\overline{R} = 11.5$ km and $\overline{\varepsilon} = 2.1$ ) and the mean response spectra of record sets selected using each of the four proposed record selection methods.
+Fig. 6.7 Conditional mean spectrum at Sa(0.8s)=1.6g (given $\overline{M}=6.4$ , $\overline{R}=11.5$ km and $\overline{\varepsilon}=2.1$ ) and mean response spectra of record sets selected using each of four proposed record selection methods

-6.6 Structural analysis
+6.6 STRUCTURAL ANALYSIS

-The records selected in the previous section were then used as inputs to the Van Nuys testbed model used earlier in this dissertation, in order to investigate any differences in resulting structural responses.
+The records selected in the previous section were then used as inputs to the Van Nuys testbed model used earlier in this report, in order to investigate any differences in resulting structural responses.
 For clarity of presentation, only one structure is considered in this chapter; in Appendix F, two additional structures are analyzed using the same procedure and similar results are observed.
 The maximum observed interstory drift ratio was used as the structural response parameter of interest.
-This structure has a first-mode period of 0.8 seconds, which is the reason why Sa(0.8s) has been used as the intensity measure in this study.
-A plot of the calculated maximum interstory drift ratios versus Sa(0.8s) using the records of Method 1 is shown in Figure 6.8.
+This structure has a first-mode period of 0.8 sec, which is the reason why Sa(0.8s) has been used as the intensity measure in this study.
+A plot of the calculated maximum interstory drift ratios versus Sa(0.8s) using the records of method 1 is shown in Figure 6.8.

-Figure 6.8: Maximum interstory drift ratio vs. Sa(0.8s).
-The results are shown for records from the Arbitrary Records method (i.e., Method 1).
-Similar results were obtained for the other three methods.
-Collapses are plotted as $10^{-1}$ maximum interstory drift ratio, and the fraction of records causing collapse are indicated in Figure 6.11.
+Fig. 6.8 Maximum interstory drift ratio vs. Sa(0.8s).
+Results are shown for records from arbitrary records method (i.e., method 1).
+Similar results were obtained for other three methods.
+Collapses are plotted as $10^{-1}$ maximum interstory drift ratio, and fraction of records causing collapse are indicated in Fig. 6.11.